 Melatonin levels rise naturally during pregnancy, and concentrations begin rising steadily after week 24, peaking during the third trimester.
 This natural increase in melatonin plays important biological functions that go beyond sleep.
+The hormone is central to circadian rhythm regulation and helps establish the body's sleep-wake cycle throughout the gestational period.

 Melatonin has been shown to cross the placenta and blood-brain barrier from the maternal circulation to the fetus, and throughout pregnancy melatonin receptors can be found in developing fetuses, even in the earliest weeks of pregnancy.
 Melatonin is important for establishing healthy circadian rhythms and encourages neurodevelopment in the developing fetus.

 Nevertheless, this encouraging data has some important limitations.
 There are no randomized controlled trials looking at efficacy and safety using melatonin as a therapeutic option for sleep disorders in pregnancy.
 Most studies have evaluated its antioxidant properties as opposed to promoting sleep.
+The National Center for Complementary and Integrative Health notes that while melatonin research shows promise, comprehensive safety data specifically for sleep issues remains limited.
+Melatonin's effects and side effects is crucial for making informed decisions.

 Dr. Michael Grandner, Sleep Expert and Professor of Neuroscience and Physiological Sciences, explains: "While there is preliminary research that looks promising in terms of melatonin's safety profile during pregnancy, we need to be cautious recommending it for insomnia in pregnant women because there haven't been any good clinical trials looking specifically at sleep disorders."
+11 ways to sleep better can provide pregnant women with safer alternatives.

 Dr. Suzanne Gorovoy, Sleep Expert, Clinical Psychologist, and Behavioral Sleep Medicine Specialist, emphasizes: "Because we have limited information about melatonin supplementation to assist with sleep-related issues during pregnancy, I primarily recommend evidence-based behavioral interventions such as CBT-I (Cognitive Behavioral Therapy for Insomnia) as first-line treatment for pregnant women who are experiencing sleep challenges."

 Studies have not been done to see if taking melatonin supplements can increase the chance of other pregnancy-related problems such as preterm delivery or low birth weight.
 This gap in research calls for practitioners to consider weighing the potential benefits against unknown risks.
+Home remedies for insomnia and improving sleep hygiene can be valuable non-pharmacological approaches.

 Dr. Areti Vassilopoulos, Sleep Expert, Pediatric Health Psychologist, and Assistant Professor of Child Psychology, states: "Because of the lack of sufficient safety data, we need to develop individualized decisions regarding treatment, given the severity of the sleep problem, stage of pregnancy, and other treatment options prior to establishing melatonin supplementation."

 When we think about melatonin, clinical trials have generally used dosing that starts around the second trimester at a dose of anywhere from 4-10 mg daily.
 However, we typically counsel the women we treat that while we recognize that melatonin is being used in some pregnant women, medications with better characterized reproductive safety profiles are preferred.
+Particular attention should be given to women in their third trimester, when natural melatonin levels peak.

 No consideration of melatonin supplementation for sleep disorders in pregnancy should overlook the fact that sleep compression therapy and sleep restriction methods are behavior-based options with established safety profiles.
+Sleep restriction therapy works effectively as a safe alternative.

 Prior to considering the use of a dietary supplement, there are several different evidence-based options pregnant women can implement in their lifestyle: